dreamingechoes/dreamingechoes.github.io/_posts/2015-10-10-conversational-bot-ruby-on-rails.md

 ## Building a super simple Ruby on Rails app

-Well, we could make the robot using the `irb` console to interact with it (no user interface of any kind), but as we will make the bot in **Ruby**, why not make a simple **Rails** application and give a touch of fun?
+Well, we could make the robot using the `irb` console to interact with it (no user interface of any kind), but as we will make the bot in Ruby, why not make a simple Rails application and give a touch of fun?

 We will use one of the gems that more I love when it comes to make an application in a matter of minutes: [rails apps composer](https://github.com/RailsApps/rails_apps_composer).

-Basically is a gem through a fairly simple question/answer process helps you create a fully functional **Rails** application.
+Basically is a gem through a fairly simple question/answer process helps you create a fully functional Rails application.
 We will have to follow these steps:

 ```sh
 $ mkdir myapp